 Why Did the Cliff House Close?

-Lease Disputes | The National Park Service delayed a long-term lease agreement. |
+Lease Disputes: The National Park Service delayed a long-term lease agreement, creating uncertainty about the restaurant’s future in its historic location.

-Economic Strain | High maintenance costs for the historic building added financial pressure. |
+Economic Strain: High maintenance costs for the historic building added financial pressure that compounded the other challenges the restaurant faced.

 What’s Next for the Cliff House?